The work of coalmen when coal was the nation's main fuel

 When we had delivered all the load, we would go back to the yard, load up another 5 to 6 tons, have something to eat and drink in the cafe, and then go out and deliver again.

 In the busy winter period we would be loading and delivering 50 tons plus between us.
 Yes, we had to be tough in those days.

-In the summer, when coal deliveries were very low, we were expected to work in the yard by unloading the deliveries to the yard.
-This was called 'landing' the coal or coke into the bays.
+In the summer, when coal deliveries were very low, we had to work in the yard unloading the deliveries to the yard into the bays.
+This was called 'landing' the coal or coke.

 But after all that, they were great times being a coalman, with loads and loads of laughs all the time.
 I'm glad I did the job and was sorry when I finished the coal trade in 1967.